bevyengine/rfcs/implementation_details.md

 ## Messages (RPCs)

+Messages are good for sending global alerts and any gameplay mechanics where raw inputs aren't expressive enough.
+For example, buying items bulk from an in-game menu.
+The server won't simulate UI, so it'd probably be simplest if the client sent a reliable message describing what they want.
+The "reply" in this example would be implicit in the received state.

+Messages can be reliable.
+They can also be postmarked to be processed on a certain tick like inputs.
+That can only be best effort (i.e. tick N or earliest), though.

+I don't really know what these should look like yet.
+A macro might be the most ergonomic choice, if it means a message can be completely defined in its relevant system.

 TODO

-Messages are good for sending global alerts and any gameplay mechanics you explicitly want modeled as requests.
-They can be unreliable ("Hey, spawn this particle effect!") or reliable. ("I want to buy 4 medkits.")
-You can also postmark messages to be processed on a certain tick like inputs.
-That can only be best effort, though.

-The example I'm thinking of is buying items from an in-game vendor.
-The server doesn't simulate UI, but ideally we can write the message transaction in the same system.
-A macro might end up being the most ergonomic choice.

 [1]: https://github.com/bevyengine/rfcs/pull/16
 [2]: https://github.com/lemire/FastPFor/blob/master/headers/simple8b_rle.h